 Get family, friends, church members, and colleagues involved in supporting the cause.

-We have received hundreds thousands gallons of paint from businesses and residences.
+We have received several hundreds of thousands of gallons of paint from businesses and residences.
 We need your help because we don't have an affordable warehouse space to stage the paint.
 Even with affordable space, mixing and processing the paint is a huge hurdle.
 Right now, it's often done by handful volunteers.
 Three great institutions, including students from Georgia Tech, have offered to help design a machine to process the paint.
 However, the costs vary depending upon our desired methods and technology.
-Our goal is to raise significant funding to build a plant where we will be able to process 3,000 to 5,000 gallons of recycled paint a day, creating jobs not just in paint recycling and processing, but in education, management, transportation and logistics, as well.
+Our goal is to raise significant funding to build a plant where we will be able to process 3,000 to 5,000 gallons of recycled paint a week, creating jobs not just in paint recycling and processing, but in education, management, transportation and logistics, as well.

 As you can see, we need help.
 So if you would be so kind as to acquaint yourself with our website and refer us to any groups or individuals looking for a great cause to support, it would be most appreciated.